MIPTDeepLearningLab/sensegram/README.md

-## Fork update ~~start~~
+## fork_update {

 Project was successfully transfered to py3 and tested with `python 3.6.3`.

-**Unfortunately this version of the project is depricated, thus it is worthwhile to check the original repository for the maintenance of the third python.**
+**Unfortunately this version of the project is deprecated, thus it is worthwhile to check the original repository for the maintenance of the third python.**

 #### Installation: